MrDayKwan/GRE-calculator/README.md

 In addition, the following 'features' have been added to match the feel and function of the Classic GRE Calculator:
 * Digits and mathematical operations input using the user's keyboard do not enter onto the GRE Calculator display, only on-screen clicks of the GRE Calculator app provide input.
-* The only way to move the GRE Calculator on the view screen is to click and hold the Transfer Display button.
 * Display view of the GRE Calculator only displays 7 digits.
 If a number is evaluated that contains greater than 7 digits, the GRE Calculator will crash and display an output ERROR.

 ![GRE On-Screen Calculator Use 2][use-gif-2]